chadbaldwin/chadbaldwin.github.io/_posts/2021-01-21-ssms-keyboard-query-shortcuts.md

 ...now hit `Ctrl`+`7`

-Here's what happens...you've selected `sys.tables`...now when you hit `Ctrl`+`7`, SSMS takes the string you assigned to the shortcut, concatenates your selection to the end of it, and then runs the whole thing as a single statement.
+Here's what happens...you've selected `sys.columns`...now when you hit `Ctrl`+`7`, SSMS takes the string you assigned to the shortcut, concatenates your selection to the end of it, and then runs the whole thing as a single statement.

-So `sys.tables` now becomes `SELECT TOP(100) * FROM sys.tables`
+So `sys.columns` now becomes `SELECT TOP(100) * FROM sys.columns`

 Here it is in action: